oliviertrahan/olivier-setup/README.md

 vim.cmd("tabn 1")
 ```

-then set a shell alias as below
+then set a shell alias as below in your extra_zshrc.zsh file

 ```
-alias nvimS="nvim -S ~/.config/nvim/lua/not_pushed/startup.lua"
+alias nvimW="nvim -S ~/.config/nvim/lua/not_pushed/work_startup.lua"
 ```

 ### C# setup